papr8ka/-lwjgl-basics-wiki/Custom-Sprite-Batcher-in-LibGDX.md

 Notice that we need to specify each attribute and its associated varying that we defined with VertexAttribute.
 The names and component count (vec2, vec4) needs to match!

-There are a variety of ways of storing the mesh on the GPU, and some may be better suited for different applications (i.e. static geometry).
-For our purposes, we will use the VertexArray data type.